NeighBorChat/NeighBorChat/README.md

 5. If every thing go wrong, just press the X button and said YOLO ... from everyone
 ## Limitation
 As it, like not supported groupt chat/video, voice chat ... only text app
-Oh you can chat to your self too
+Oh you can chat to yourself too
 ## Tech used
 - [cryptico](https://cdnjs.cloudflare.com/ajax/libs/cryptico/0.0.1343522940/cryptico.min.js)
 - [pouchDB](https://cdn.jsdelivr.net/npm/pouchdb@7.2.1/dist/pouchdb.min.js)